mlswg/mls-protocol/draft-ietf-mls-protocol.md

   joiner cannot determine the validity of proposals sent within the group
 * The proposals included by value in an External Commit MUST meet the following
   conditions:
-  * There MUST be a single ExternalInit proposal
+  * There MUST be a single ExternalInit proposal.
-  * There MUST NOT be any Update proposals
-  * If a Remove proposal is present, then the LeafNode in the `path` field MUST meet the same criteria as the LeafNode in an Update for the removed leaf (see {{update}}).
+  * There MAY be a single Remove proposal, where the LeafNode in the `path` field MUST meet the same criteria as the LeafNode in an Update for the removed leaf (see {{update}}).
 In particular, the `credential` in the LeafNode MUST present a set of identifiers that is acceptable to the application for the removed participant.
+  * There MUST NOT be any other proposals.
 * External Commits MUST be signed by the new member.
 In particular, the signature on the enclosing MLSPlaintext MUST verify using the public key for the credential in the `leaf_key_package` of the `path` field.